Devonta Smith Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Season Stats

-- With eight targets in the red zone this season, Smith has been on the receiving end of 13.8% of his team's 58 red zone pass attempts.
+- Smith (eight red zone targets) has been the recipient of 13.8% of his team's 58 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Cowboys.